Spl3en/NieRAutomataConcertSubtitles/README.md

 Drag & drop the subtitles file next to the video file in your file explorer.
 Open your video in VLC, and that's it.

-You can also drag&drog the subtitle file in the VLC window, or use the context menu (https://www.youtube.com/watch?v=9-e_lXb-A7I).
+You can also drag&drog the subtitle file in the VLC window, or use the [context menu](https://www.youtube.com/watch?v=9-e_lXb-A7I).

+## What does contain this repository ?

+- `NieR_Automata_Music_Concert_5th_May_2017_12PM_JST.srt` : This is the 4th script translation of the concert taking place the 4th May 2017 at 12PM JST.

 ## How to contribute